aleksandre1303/Dev-Portf-Responsive/README.md

 ### What I learned

-I learned better how to make the page responsive with flexbox, this is my second responsive page website 🚀🚀✊
+My next project, I learned better how to make the page responsive with flexbox.
+And most importantly, I became more attentive to details when making a responsive page 🚀🚀✊

 ## Author